xen-42/cosmic-horror-fishing-buddies/README.md

 ## How to Install
 Download the DREDGE Mod Manager from [dredgemods.com](https://dredgemods.com/)!

-## Known issues
-If a player dredges up a quest related item, that dredge spot is synced to all other players as being empty.
-However, this means no other player will be able to get that quest item, even when they switch to single player.
-For now, to correct this, you can install the [Quest Item Unlocker](https://dredgemods.com/mods/quest_item_unlocker/) mod which will reset all the dredge spots when you restart the game.

 ## Features (spoilers)
 #### What is synced:
 - Player movement